FreeApophis/TrueCrypt/Readme.txt

 - Standard development tools: make, gcc, ld, strip

-- Source code of the Linux kernel, version 2.6.5 or higher/compatible.
+- Source code of the Linux kernel, version 2.6.5 or compatible.
+Note that the Linux kernel lacks a stable external programming interface and, therefore, new kernel releases often break compatibility with external kernel modules.
+  The TrueCrypt kernel module may fail to build, depending on changes made to the Linux kernel by the kernel developers.

   The version of the kernel source code and its configuration must match the one under which you will be running TrueCrypt.
 Linux kernel sources are available at: http://kernel.org/pub/linux/kernel/